 Lavender is a Mediterranean herb that is very easy to propagate from a cutting.
-Here we look through the best practices and most effective steps to ensure a high rate of success with your propagated cuttings.
+Here we look through the best practices and most effective steps to ensure a high success rate with your propagated cuttings.

-I have personally propagated lavender many times as it is my favourite plant and have learned from my experience, the best formula and the things to avoid.
+I have personally propagated lavender many times as it is my favorite plant, and I have learned from my experience the best formula and the things to avoid.

 The best way to propagate lavender is from a cutting in soil.
-This method has a far higher success rate then growing lavender from seed or growing cuttings in water.
+This method has a far higher success rate than growing lavender from seed or growing cuttings in water.

 Lavender is very difficult to grow from seed outside of its natural habitat as it requires a specific sequence of temperatures and environmental conditions that replicate those of their Mediterranean environment.

-Growing lavender in water also has a much lower success rate in my experience as it is inherently as odds with the preferred growing conditions of lavender.
+Growing lavender in water also has a much lower success rate, in my experience, as it is inherently at odds with the preferred growing conditions of lavender.

 All lavender species are native to the Mediterranean (including ‘English lavender’) and are well adapted to tolerating hot and dry conditions.
 Lavender cuttings grown in water almost always suffer root rot and die back before growing.

-Even if the lavender develops roots when propagated in water, the roots are often far delicate then the roots off cuttings grown in soil and the cutting often dies when the roots are damaged from transplanting it from water to soil.
+Even if the lavender develops roots when propagated in water, the roots are often far more delicate than the roots off cuttings grown in soil, and I find the cutting often dies when the roots are damaged from transplanting it from water to soil.

 The Best Time of Year to Propagate Lavender From Cuttings

-An early Spring lavender cutting has more time to grow roots so it can sustain itself with water and nutrients before the high Summer temperatures and blazing sunshine.
+An early Spring lavender cutting has more time to grow roots to sustain itself with water and nutrients before the high Summer temperatures and blazing sunshine.

 May and June are usually the best months for taking cuttings for propagation as the threat of frost has usually passed, the temperatures are in the optimal range of being not too hot for the cuttings to dry up and not too cold that they die back due to cold stress.